bettygordon932/notes/README.md

 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that's easy to read, understand, and maintain.
 Remember that clarity triumphs over complexity.
 Optimize for readability and minimize unnecessary abstractions.
 Always strive to reduce duplication through reusable modules and effective design patterns.
 Lastly, invest time in testing and debugging as prevention is better than a cure when it comes to software development."

 In brief: "Simplicity is the ultimate sophistication in programming; clarity beats complexity; reuse over recreate; and prevention through testing."

+# 2024-01-24
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on data and profiling.
+Always keep simplicity and clarity in mind as you craft your software solutions."

+In other words, don't waste time trying to optimize parts of your program that may not need it yet.
+Understand the actual bottlenecks through measurement before taking action.
+Good code isn't just about speed; it's also about being understandable, adaptable, and scalable.